 On the day of the exam, applicants must log into the exam at least 15 minutes prior to the posted exam start time of 7:45 a.m. to verify their identification.
 In the morning, the exam will be administered in four, one-hour sessions (one hour per essay question).

-You will have a 15-minute break and then 10 minutes to complete the login process and begin each exam session.
-The password for each session will be available to applicants 20 minutes prior to the end of the log-on period for the exam session.
+You will have a 15-minute break between sessions and then 10 minutes to complete the login process and begin the next exam session.
+The password for each session will be available to applicants 20 minutes prior to the end of the login period for the exam session.

 Other than scheduled breaks, applicants are not permitted to leave the view of their web camera unless they finish the session early and upload their answer.